 Harris was also born with two birth defects, including a congenital leg problem of unspecified nature, and pectus excavatum, which meant that he had a significantly sunken chest.
-Right on the cusp of puberty (at ages twelve and thirteen), he had two surgeries related to the pectus excavatum.
+Right on the cusp of puberty, he had two surgeries related to the pectus excavatum (ages 12 and 13).
 As indicated by his autopsy, the surgery was not successful.
 The impact of these medical problems is unknown, but because Harris grew up on military bases and aspired to be a marine, the impact of a damaged physique may have been profound.
 In fact, Harris was teased by a peer for having a big head on a skinny body (Langman, 2014b).
-Harris complained about being picked on for being weak and wrote that his hatred for other was rooted in a hatred of himself and his lack of confidence in his appearance and ability to date.
+Harris complained about being picked on for being weak and wrote that his hatred for other was rooted in a hatred of himself and his lack of confidence in his appearance and dating.